opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 ### Built-in tools

 Agentic search uses [built-in tools](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/tools/index/) to retrieve, understand, and enrich information.
 The `ListIndexTool` identifies which indexes exist in your cluster, while the `IndexMappingTool` helps the agent understand their structure and fields.
 The `QueryPlanningTool` generates optimized queries from your natural language questions.
-When a query can't be fully answered from local data, the `WebSearchTool` retrieves relevant external information.
+When a query can't be fully answered using local data, the `WebSearchTool` retrieves relevant external information.

 For example, you can ask the following questions:

 * "Show me shoes similar to Ronaldo's favorite."
 * "What items do I need to play golf?"

-If the agent can't find enough information in your indexes, it performs a web search to gather additional context, then compares that information against your local data to return the most relevant matches.
+If the agent can't find enough information in your indexes, it performs a web search to gather additional context and then compares that information against your local data to return the most relevant matches.

 ### Custom search templates